EvanPalmer/sa-takehome-project-node/README.md

 ## My Approach
 ### How did you approach this problem?
 1. Read requirements in email from Izzy
- - Selected Node because of the lanugages supported I'm most familiar with JavaScript
+ - Selected Node because of the languages supported I'm most familiar with JavaScript
  - I considered building with .Net and C#
  - Noted that I'll need to keep track of a few things, like my approach and considerations for production, so started taking notes as I went along.

-2. Read GitHub Instrucstions
+2. Read GitHub Instructions
  - Noting I'll need to familiarise myself with Express Framework and the Stripe SDK

 3. I forked, cloned and installed from the Stripe git repo

 4. Open in VS Code
- - Update keys form my dashboard
+ - Update keys from my dashboard
  - Installed **nodemon** and **dotenv**
  - Have a glance at the source code structure, which looks straight forward with app.js and some views.